AISHA f Arabic, Urdu, American

 , from a combination of Old English æsc

 .
 Until the 1960s it was more commonly given to boys in the United States, but it is now most often used on girls.
 It reached its height of popularity in America in 1987, but it did not become the highest ranked name until 1991, being overshadowed by the likewise-popular Jessica

 until then.
 In the United Kingdom it is still more common as a masculine name.

 ASHTON m & f English

-From a surname which was originally derived from a place name which meant "ash tree town" in Old English.
+From a surname that was originally derived from a place name that meant "ash tree town"